Loinirnic/SpinnerDisk_Design/README.md

 The Main PCB Board will use an arduino nano to communicate to the motor, encoder and raspberry pi.
 The arduino will take the information from the raspberry pi and control the motor using a driver.
 It will then receive the feedback from the encoder readings and raturn those to the raspberry pi.

-Overall the components we need to acheieve this functioning circuit are:
+Overall the components we need to achieve this functioning circuit are:

 - Arduino Nano - V3
 - DC power supply Barrel Jack